Castaglia/proftpd-mod_rename/README.md

 proftpd-mod_rename
 ==================

-ProFTPD module for renaming uploaded files
+ProFTPD module for renaming uploaded files.
+See mod_rename.html for details.